symblox/symblox.github.io/_posts/2021-03-11-svlx-guide-for-mobile.md

 sVLX synthetic assets provided the basic functionality for pVLX no-loss Lotto. pVLX (Lotto) has been running smoothly since it was launched on January 5, 2021.

 >Any investment is risky.
-It is recommended that users should do a good risk assessment when investing; not more than what you can afford to lose.
+It is recommended that users should do a good risk assessment when investing.
+Do not risk more than what you can afford to lose.

 ---